-German baroque orchestra Freiburger Barockorchester (Freiburg Baroque Orchestra) play Arcangelo Corelli’s Concerto grosso in G minor, Op.
-6, No. 8, known commonly as the Christmas Concerto.
+German baroque orchestra Freiburger Barockorchester (Freiburg Baroque Orchestra) plays Arcangelo Corelli’s Concerto grosso in G minor, Op.
+6, No. 8, also commonly known as the Christmas Concerto.

 Arcangelo Corelli (17 February 1653 – 8 January 1713) was an Italian violinist and composer of the Baroque era.